Mechanism Of Action

 Follow-Up for Subjects with Staphylococcus aureus and Streptococcus

 pyogenes at Baseline in the Per Protocol Bacteriological Population (PPB)

 |n/N||Success Rate (%)||n/N||Success Rate (%)|

 |Staphylococcus aureus (Methicillin-susceptible)||79/88||89.8||25/48||52.1|

 |Staphylococcus aureus (Methicillin-susceptible)||71/84||84.5||19/44||43.2|

 Examination of age and gender subgroups did not identify differences in response to ALTABAX among these groups.
-The majority of patients entered into this study were classified as White/Caucasian or of Asian heritage; when response rates by racial subgroups were viewed across studies, differences in response to ALTABAX were not identified.
+The majority of subjects entered into this trial were classified as white/Caucasian or of Asian heritage; when response rates by racial subgroups were viewed across trials, differences in response to ALTABAX were not identified.